 Law Ambassadors is a volunteer student organization that assists administration with admissions and alumni events.
 The purpose of the organization is to foster the environment both within and outside of the Creighton Law School community.
-The Law Ambassadors assist with law school tours, the annual alumni dinner, Call-A-Thon, Open House, Accepted Student Days, and Orientation.
+The Law Ambassadors assist with law school tours, Call-A-Thon, Open House, Accepted Student Days, and Orientation.
 The organization is open to all law students.

 Founded in 1967, The Creighton Law Review is a quarterly publication produced by the students of the Law Review.
 While publishing the work of mature scholars as lead articles in each edition, the Creighton Law Review is primarily devoted to the presentation of material produced by students of the Creighton University School of Law.
 In accord with the Law Review tradition, membership on the student-edited publication affords the opportunity for intensive legal research and disciplined legal writing.
 Academic standing and a writing competition determine membership on the Law Review.
 Students may earn credit by writing for the Law Review and by serving on the staff.